charleymroberts/ecommerce/README.md

 - Ability to switch individual products between 'published' and 'draft' mode, so the store owner can remove products from the webshop without needing to delete the information (e.g. seasonal products the retailer might want to sell again next year)
-- Easier access to adjust other pricing information such as the free shipping threshold and delivery costs
+- Easier access to adjust other pricing information such as the free delivery threshold and delivery charges
 - Pagination on the 'view all products' page, to make page loading and navigation quicker as more products are added to the database

 ## Marketing